Pope Leo XIV: Early life and schooling

-University and early priesthood (1973–1998)
+University, seminary, and early priesthood (1973–1998)

 University

 In 1973, Prevost was planning to attend Tolentine College, an Augustinian seminary in Olympia Fields, Illinois, but it closed that same year.
-He promptly enrolled in Villanova University, an Augustinian college located near Philadelphia, where he earned a Bachelor of Science (BS) degree in mathematics in 1977.
-At Villanova, he took elective courses in Hebrew and Latin (which was seen as unusual because he was not majoring in theology), read the writings of Saint Augustine, and discussed the work of theologian Karl Rahner with other students.
-He lived in the Augustinian friary, and was remembered as "particularly committed... to missionary work," and being "the most community minded" among the students.
-Prevost also worked as a cemetery groundskeeper at Saint Denis Catholic Church in Havertown, Pennsylvania, while studying at Villanova.
+Instead, he enrolled in Villanova University, an Augustinian college located near Philadelphia, where he earned a Bachelor of Science (BS) in mathematics in 1977.
+At Villanova, he took elective courses in Hebrew and Latin, read the writings of Augustine of Hippo, and discussed the work of theologian Karl Rahner with other students.
+He was a founding member of Villanovans for Life, the oldest collegiate pro-life club in the United States.
+While studying at Villanova, Prevost also worked as a cemetery groundskeeper at Saint Denis Catholic Church in Havertown, Pennsylvania.